FHIR/Gravity-SDOH-Exchange-RI/README.md

 ```

 ### Create Organization resources with Endpoints
-Send a `POST` request to `https://{server base}/` with the following content.
+Send a `POST` request to `https://{EHR server base}/` with the following content.
 This will create a CP Organization entry with a corresponding Endpoint.
 Please take into account that currently **only OPEN FHIR endpoints are supported**.
 ```yaml
 {
     "resourceType": "Bundle",